Table of Contents

 What Continue.dev is

-Continue is an Apache 2.0 licensed extension for VS Code and JetBrains IDEs.
-It does inline completions, chat with codebase context, custom slash commands, and rule files that pin the assistant’s behavior per repo.
-The model is your choice: Anthropic, OpenAI, Google, Ollama, vLLM, or anything else with an OpenAI-compatible endpoint.
-Configuration lives in a YAML file in your home directory.
+Apache 2.0, an extension, not an editor.
+It drops into VS Code or any JetBrains IDE and gives you inline completions, codebase-aware chat, custom slash commands, and per-repo rule files that pin how the assistant behaves.
+The model is yours to choose.
+Anthropic, OpenAI, Google, Ollama, vLLM, or anything else that speaks the OpenAI-compatible protocol.
+Config is a YAML file in your home directory.

-The project is developed in the open at github.com/continuedev/continue.
-Continue ships frequent releases, with the changelog on GitHub and provider integration docs at docs.continue.dev.
+Development happens in the open at github.com/continuedev/continue, with frequent releases, the changelog on GitHub, and provider docs at docs.continue.dev.

 What Cursor is

-Cursor is a fork of VS Code, owned by Anysphere, that wraps the editor in proprietary AI features: composer for multi-file edits, agent mode, codebase chat with auto-context, and a tab-complete model trained for code.
-Pricing is a flat monthly fee per seat for the Pro tier with model usage included.
+A different bet entirely.
+Cursor forks VS Code outright (Anysphere owns it) and bakes proprietary AI straight into the editor: a multi-file composer, agent mode, codebase chat that fetches its own context, and a tab-complete model trained on code.
+You pay a flat per-seat monthly fee on the Pro tier and model usage is folded in.
 Verify current Cursor Pro pricing at cursor.com/pricing.

-Cursor’s model choice is constrained: you pick from Cursor’s bundled options (Claude, GPT, Cursor’s own tab model).
-You cannot bring an arbitrary key the way Continue lets you.
+The catch is the model menu.
+You pick from what Anysphere bundles (Claude, GPT, Cursor's own tab model) and you cannot point it at an arbitrary key the way Continue lets you.

 Side by side: install, setup, daily use